[Editor – Originally published in 2016, this post has been updated, based on recent conversations with our partners]

 Look, let’s make this very clear, we love F5, we think they are awesome, the best ADC in the market.
-But please don’t be surprised when we charge you a fairly large amount for migration consultancy…
+But sometimes they make you want to cry!

 Unlike other vendors, our recommendation might not be what you expected: